friends-of-presta/security-advisories/_posts/2023-05-25-scexportcustomers.md

 * It's recommended to delete the module if not used or contact Store Commander
 * Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)
 * Change the default database prefix ps_ by a new longer arbitrary prefix.
-Nevertheless, be warned that this is useless against blackhat with DBA senior skill because of a design vulnerability in DBMS
+Nevertheless, be warned that this is useless against blackhats with DBA senior skill because of a design vulnerability in DBMS
 * Activate OWASP 942’s rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.

 ## Timeline